rahulsinghal1904/machine-learning-regression-course/README.md

 # machine-learning-regression-course
-This is the second course of MACHINE LEARNING specialization.
+This contains the files of second course of MACHINE LEARNING specialization.